 Nothing adds a personal touch to your wedding décor quite like beautiful hand-lettered signage.
 You can use it to help point guests in the right direction, inform them about the festivities to come, or even share you and your beau's favorite quotes.

-No longer relegated to just the stationery suite, brides are turning to calligraphy to ramp up their decor for unexpected pops, including on chair signs, ceremony backdrops, and more.
-This classic art form is getting a modern upgrade for 2017—with unusual materials such as agate slices, glass, and ferns, the lettering goes above and beyond the traditional.
+No longer relegated to just the stationery suite, brides are turning to calligraphy to ramp up their decor for unexpected pops on chair signs, ceremony backdrops, and more.
+This classic art form is getting a modern upgrade for 2020, with artists taking advantage of unusual materials such as agate slices, glass, and ferns.
+As a result, the lettering goes above and beyond the traditional.

-Give your guests something to write home about with the following calligraphy options!
+Give your guests something to write home about with the following calligraphy signs!

 Rather than simply listing the wedding events, this sign by Sophia Loves Letters features friendly cues to ramp up anticipation (e.g. "generally awesome speeches," "we promise it's worth the wait").

-A chalkboard sign by Proper Letter adds a humorous touch to the ceremony proceedings.
+A cheeky chalkboard sign like this one by Proper Letter adds a humorous touch to the ceremony proceedings.

 A Ring Bearer Banner